Fort Amargosa burns to the ground

 — Gina Canepa

-“Thank God it didn’t get the pumps or the RV Park it could (have) been a lot worse”
+“Thank God it didn’t get the pumps or the RV Park it could of been a lot worse”

 — Margie Robinson